AWS CodeDeploy Deployments

 Uploading an application revision to Amazon S3 or GitHub.
 In addition to the files you want to deploy and any scripts you want to run during the deployment, you must include an application specification file (AppSpec file).
 This file contains deployment instructions, such as where to copy the files onto each instance and at what point in time to run deployment scripts.
 For more information, see Working with Application Revisions.

 Deploying your application revision to the deployment group.
 The AWS CodeDeploy agent on each participating instance in the deployment group copies your application revision from Amazon S3 or GitHub to the instance.
 The AWS CodeDeploy agent then unbundles the revision, and using the AppSpec file, copies the files into the specified locations and executes any deployment scripts.
-For more information, see Deploy a Revision.
+For more information, see Create a Deployment.

 Checking the deployment results.
 For more information, see Monitoring Deployments.